tisnik/presentations/docs/coffee-talks/branchless_programming.md

 * done in compile time by compiler
     - AOT
 * but it depends a lot on CPU revision!
+    - not possible at all on x86-like madness
 * two slots example

 ```asm